 Looks

 After adjusting your fixtures to the desired settings, you can create a Look for quick playback.
-Looks allow you to quickly recall preset configurations for either a group of lights or all of them, each set to their distinct states which could even be lights running an effect.
+Looks allow you to quickly recall recorded lighting states (Effects included) for a selection of Fixtures or the entire rig.

 INFO